marioskaragiorgas/ScodaKit/Readme.md

 In the seismogram of a local earthquake, we typically observe early-arriving body waves (**P** and **S**) and later surface waves (**Rayleigh** and **Love**).
 However, in the high-frequency range, seismograms often exhibit **coda waves**: trailing incoherent wave trains that follow the direct P and S-waves.

-**S-coda waves** are considered scattered incoherent waves caused by randomly distributed heterogeneities (e.g., cracks, faults, lithological changes).
+**S-coda waves** are interpreted as scattered incoherent waves caused by randomly distributed heterogeneities (e.g., cracks, faults, lithological changes).
 This scattering process transforms the direct energy into a diffuse field whose amplitude decays with time.
 Coda waves were first formalized by Aki and Chouet (1975) as a tool for quantifying crustal heterogeneity.

 ---